Edoardo-B-Leiva/Edoardo-B-Leiva/README.md

 ### Language certifications
 #### English
-- C1 - CercleS / ACLES (Certificate document yet to be released)
+- C1 - CercleS / ACLES

 ## More about me
 ### Books I recommend to read for learning